John Park (musician)

-John Andrew Park (born September 13, 1988) is an American singer-songwriter.
-He was a semi-finalist on the ninth season of American Idol; placing twentieth.
+John Andrew Park (born September 13, 1988) better known by the stage name John Park (존 박), is an American singer-songwriter.
+He was a semi-finalist on the ninth season of American Idol, placing eighteenth.
 He is the runner-up of Superstar K 2, a Korean singing contest held by M.net.
 He is currently signed to Music Farm Entertainment.

 Early life

-Park was born in Northbrook, Illinois, a suburb of Chicago, and attended Glenbrook North High School.
-He was a student at Northwestern University, where he majored in economics.
+John Andrew Park was born in Chicago, Illinois, and attended Glenbrook North High School.
+He was a student at Northwestern University, where he majored in economics and was a member of the a cappella group Purple Haze.

-He was a semi-finalist on the ninth season of American Idol, and also took time off from Northwestern to compete in South Korean talent show Superstar K 2; he ended up finishing second.
-He was a member of his college a cappella group Purple Haze.

-Park is a fan of Stevie Wonder, John Legend, Gavin DeGraw, Marc Broussard, and Jamie Cullum.
+Career

 American Idol season 9

-Park auditioned in Chicago for the ninth season of American Idol with "I Love You More Than You'll Ever Know" by Blood, Sweat and Tears.
+John Andrew Park auditioned in Chicago for the ninth season of American Idol with "I Love You More Than You'll Ever Know" by Blood, Sweat and Tears.
 The judges, especially Shania Twain, were impressed with his audition and he made it to the Hollywood round.

 He also performed "Sweet Escape" in the group round along with Haeley Vaughn, Jessica Furney and Kelsey Madsen who was cut that round.
 He made it to the semi-finals.
 During the top 24, he sang Billie Holiday's "God Bless the Child" and John Mayer's "Gravity" for the top 20, but he was eliminated.